shikokuchuo/nanonext/README.md

 between R and Python (NumPy), two of the most commonly-used languages for data science and machine learning.

-Using a messaging interface provides a clean and robust approach which is light on resources and offers limited and identifiable points of failure.
+Using a messaging interface provides a clean and robust approach that is light on resources and offers limited and identifiable points of failure.
 This is especially relevant when processing real-time data, as an example.